smalleye/blog/_posts/2024-12-15-fourier-series.md

 f(x) = \frac{4}{\pi} \sum_{n=1, 3, 5, \dots}^{\infty} \frac{1}{n} \sin\left(\frac{n \pi x}{L}\right)
 \\]

-If we define \\( L = \pi \\), and plot the square wave and aproximate it with the Fourier series with the first term, the first 5, 20 and 100 terms, respetively, we get the following figure.
-As we can see, the more terms used, the better approximation result.
+If we define \\( L = \pi \\), and plot the square wave aproximated by the Fourier series using the first term, the first 5, 20 and 100 terms, respetively, we get the following figure.
+As we can see, the more terms used, the better the approximation.

 ![Fourier Series approximation]({{ site.baseurl }}/assets/images/2024/fourier_series.jpg)